-(1) ROCE = (trailing twelve months EBIT / (intangible assets - PP&E - working capital)
+- (1) ROCE = (trailing twelve months EBIT / (intangible assets PP&E working capital) - (2) Capex: cash outflows for investment purposes - (3) Ratio of average net interest-bearing debt to equity (excluding non-controlling interests)

 Revenue was flat year-on-year due to lower prices on the back of a correction in commodity prices.
 Acquisitions accounted for a revenue boost of €52.5 million.
 Business volumes rose in all markets in the rice business but were uneven in the pasta business (growth in Europe, slight contraction in the US).
 The impact of exchange rate movements was not significant.
 The CACR of 7.7% reflects organic growth, driven by format and product innovation, and M&A-led growth.